-Property of interest located in the City of Port of Spain, bounded on the north by Knox Street, on the south by Hart Street, on the east by Frederick Street and on the west by Abercromby Street.
+Public space/Landmark located in Port of Spain bounded to the North by Knox Street, to the West by Abercromby Street, to the East by Frederick Street and to the South by Hart Street.

 Address: Frederick Street